 During our first visit, we loved every one of Wedding Oak Winery’s five wines.
 We were not sure if it was because of the location we tasted the wines, the end of the day after visiting other wineries, the phase of the moon, or what, but we were determined to find out for sure so we had to go back.

 Before we went to the winery, we had to visit the famous Wedding Oak tree outside of San Saba for which the winery named two of their initial wines and eventually the winery.
-The Wedding Oak tree is a legendary Indian site which was popular into the 1900’s.
+The Wedding Oak tree is a legendary Indian site that was popular in the 1900s.
 Many marriage services took place under the tree and on December 24, 1911, three marriages took place under the shade of the tree.

 Mike McHenry greeted us at the rear door of the winery and welcomed us inside where it was cooler.
 We met Lynn McHenry again and enjoyed a nice overall view of the tasting room which was now complete.
 Mike then took us on a tour of the production facility.